 Here are a few things to know if you’re planning a visit to see the tulips:

-U-pick tulip season is currently in full bloom!
-Tickets are $15 per person and must be purchased online in advance.
-Dates run through April 30.
+U-pick tulip season will be in full bloom!
+Tickets are $20 per person and must be purchased online in advance.
+Dates run through May 4, and do include weekdays.
 Kids younger than 3 are free.
 Some activities have an additional fee.
 Flower picking is $1 per stem.

 Wear comfy shoes since you’ll be doing lots of walking and if the kids have seasonal allergies, be sure to pack some extra tissues.

 Come hungry.
 The bakery and gift shop will be open every day.
-There will be up to eight food trucks on site during the week and about two dozen on weekends.
 A food truck calendar will be posted on the website so you know what types of food are in store for you.

 Holland Ridge Farms is located at 108 Rues Road in Cream Ridge.
 Follow the farm’s latest updates @hollandridgefarms on Instagram.